rexposadas/simulate-archive/README.md

 To get started with your own simulation, refer to the code in `apps/sample/example1/main.go`.
 That example is meant as a walk-through of a simple simulation.

+### Output

+There are two ways simulate outputs results.
+The default is via stdour.
+The other, is sending it's results to InfluxDB.

 ### Roadmap